Atlassian apps

 Scheduled report paused after too many failures

-To reactivate the reports, go to Schedule modal and toggle the "Paused" switch in the upper right corner.
+To reactivate the reports, go to Schedule dialog and toggle the "Paused" switch in the upper right corner.

 Receiving a scheduled export